MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AvailablePaymentMethods.md

 - **Why don't I see all my payment methods?**

   If you have multiple accounts, you might need to select **All accounts** from the dropdown list at the top of the page to see all of your payment methods.
 When you select a single account from the list, you will only see the payment methods that you can use with that account.
-If you only have one account and have payment methods that you can't use with that account, you will see a section called “Other payment methods.”
+If you only have one account and have payment methods that you can't use with that account, you will see a section called â€œOther payment methods.â€

 - **Why is my payment method not available to be used with this account?**